danielsundermeier/knowledge/leben/ziele/mastery.md

 # Mastery

-Warum sind manche Menschen so unglaubloch gut in was sie tun?
+Warum sind manche Menschen so unglaublich gut in was sie tun?

+> "We fail to realize that mastery is not about perfection.
+It’s about a process, a journey.
+The master is the one who stays on the path day after day, year after year.
+The master is the one who is willing to try, and fail, and try again, for as long as he or she lives." - George Leonard

 ## Die Gabe